-The second bias is that subjects overestimate the number of rare types in the network.
-On average they perceive that there exist individuals of types 1, 2, 5, 6 and 8 even though they are absent in the actual network.
-The third bias is that subjects underestimate the number of frequent types in the network.
+they are absent in the actual network.14 The third bias is that subjects underestimate the number of frequent types in the network.
 There are five nodes for each of types 3, 4 and 7 in the actual network, but subjects on average perceive a significantly lower number.
-Table 1 shows that these biases are statistically significant independently of the subject's exogenously assigned location in the network.
+Table 1 shows that these biases are statistically significant independently of the subject's exogenously assigned location in the network.15

-There are two further differences between the real and perceived distributions, which we believe are a consequence of the last two biases for the specific network that we used in the experiment.
-The first difference is that subjects tend to perceive the presence of a larger number of types than there are in the actual network.
-In the actual network there
+There is a further difference between the real and perceived distributions, which we believe is a consequence of the last two biases for the specific network: subjects tend to perceive the presence of a larger number of types than there are in the actual network.
+In